Naosan/e-auth-manager/README.md

    ```

 The script increments the SSOT version when it writes the encrypted refresh token so that other instances immediately recognize the update.

+> Security note: `config/refresh-ssot.json` is intentionally excluded from Git and should not be committed.
+If you want a local placeholder, copy `config/refresh-ssot.example.json` to `config/refresh-ssot.json` on your machine or set `OAUTH_SSOT_JSON` to a secure shared path.

 #### 🪄 Dual storage refresh token seeder